stacks-network/docs/_develop/vote-blockstack.md

 <img src="images/de-new.png" alt="">

 Apps from a previous month remain eligible for voting.
 This means the pool of applications expands each month.
-The reason for this is that applications are evolving products, they evolve theur quality or expand their features.
+The reason for this is that applications are evolving products, they evolve the quality or expand their features.
 A product you thought wasn't so good could make a giant leap forward from one month to the next.

 All applications appear in a randomized order so all can receive equal attention from voters.

 Every month, all voters receive a newsletter with updates related to App Mining's vote.
 The newsletter contains additional timing-related reminders.
 If you are a voter make sure you add <a href='mailto:appmining@democracy.earth' target='\_blank'>appmining@democracy.earth</a> to your contacts list.
-This prevents the newsletter from going to your **Spam** folder.
+This prevents the newsletter from going to your Spam folder.

-Use the month to talk (debate) to application miners and to vote on applications.
-At the end of the month, votes are tabulated.
+Use the platform to talk (debate) to application miners and to vote on applications.
+At the 15th of ever month, votes are tabulated.

 ### About vote tabulation